 A wind rose is a chart which gives a view of how wind speed and wind direction are distributed at a particular location over a specific period of time.
 It is a very useful representation because a large quantity of data can be summarised in a single plot.
 Wind roses contain important information and are used in different fields as, for example, in air quality studies, in designing energy saving buildings, and in positioning wind turbines.

-The wind roses created starting from the METAR data for some thousands of sites and for year 2011 are can be viewed in Google Earth, or directly in your browser with Google Maps (in this case the images are a bit reduced in size in order to show them without scroll bars).
-Be aware that Enviroware has produced the wind roses with a careful analysis of the METAR data, however, Enviroware does not guarantee that the wind roses are correct, therefore the user can use such images under her/his own responsibility.
+The wind roses created starting from the METAR data for year 2012 can be viewed in Google Earth, or directly in your browser with Google Maps.
+We have produced the wind roses with a careful analysis of the METAR data, however, we do not guarantee that the wind roses are correct, and the user can use such images under her/his own responsibility.

-An example of the available wind roses, the following image is reported.
+An example of the available wind roses is reported in the following image.
 The title indicates the city where the METAR station is located, the country and the time period to which the wind rose refers.
 Then there are some comments about the data: the percent of records indicated as calms in the METAR file, the percent of variable directions, the maximum wind speed in m/s, and the number of events represented in the chart (excluding calms, variable directions and possible invalid data).
 The legend represents the colours used for each wind speed interval and the corresponding percentage.
-For example, the image indicates that wind speeds between 2 m/s and 4 m/s are the 29.9% of the events, and they are represented in green.
+For example, the image indicates that wind speeds between 2 m/s and 4 m/s are the 34.6% of the events, and they are represented in green.

 If you need more professional wind roses and more complex analysis of your data, you might want to evaluate WindRose PRO.